English Entitlements – A Seller’s Guide

-- Following receipt of the signed and completed authority letter from the Seller, and the Seller authorising TCS as their agents with permission to amend entitlements on their RPA online account, plus receipt of the cleared Total Price on Townsend’s client account from the Buyer, TCS will write to both Parties to confirm Exchange of Contracts and that the Transfer is legally binding.
+- Following receipt of the written instructions from the Seller, and the Seller authorising TCS as their agents with permission to amend entitlements on their RPA online account, plus receipt of the cleared Total Price on Townsend’s client account from the Buyer, TCS will write to both Parties to confirm Exchange of Contracts and that the Transfer is legally binding.
 The date of Exchange is when both Parties are posted/emailed a confirmation of Exchange of Contracts by TCS.

 - Following Exchange of Contracts, TCS will submit the online transfer application (or RLE1 form if requested, for an extra fee) based on the details confirmed in the Sale Particulars.
 This may be delayed if the RPA online transfer facility is not yet live.